ucsd-dsc-arts/nlp-tv-script-generation/README.md

 This section will link to the various code for your project (stored within this repository).
 Your code should be executable on datahub, should we choose to replicate your result.
 This includes code for:

 - [Data Scraping and Preprocessing](https://github.com/ucsd-dsc-arts/dsc160-final-group2/blob/master/data_cleaning.ipynb): This notebook contains the code we used to scrape the [Phineas and Ferb Wiki page](https://phineasandferb.fandom.com/wiki/Category:Transcripts?fbclid=IwAR1EodrmPi2iSQf6V3o4SyNi6HjtkxKVBt5jQVprb8KdoHkxQDOejLcc-2w) for episode transcripts, and the code we used to format the text to be inputted into the GPT-2 simple model.
-- [generative methods and training code](https://github.com/ucsd-dsc-arts/dsc160-final-group2/blob/master/gpt2_simple_model.ipynb): This notebook contains the code we used to finetune the GPT-2 simple model, and code we used to generate new episode transcripts.
+- [Generative Methods and Training Code](https://github.com/ucsd-dsc-arts/dsc160-final-group2/blob/master/gpt2_simple_model.ipynb): This notebook contains the code we used to finetune the GPT-2 simple model, and code we used to generate new episode transcripts.

 ## Results